isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 ---
 <div id="top"></div>

-<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">Singapore has implemented a COVID-19 Vaccinated Travel Framework to reopen to travel.
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.35;">Singapore has implemented a COVID-19 Vaccinated Travel Framework to facilitate the resumption of travel.
 This new travel framework replaces previous SafeTravel Lanes such as the Vaccinated Travel Lane.
 On this page, you will find the following important information for your travel to Singapore:</p>

 - [Automated Self-Help Tool for Entry Requirements](#selfhelptool)
 - [Accepted COVID-19 Vaccinations for Entry to Singapore ](#vaccination)